Pennies for Patients

 Instead of a Valentine's Party, our third grade students decorated snack bags for children in need in our community.
 We filled 200 bags with Goldfish, mandarin oranges and juice boxes which were delivered to IOCP.

-Toys for Tots - Holy Name of Jesus School collected 350 toys and gift cards and presented them on Kare11 news.
-Alum, Ryan Shaver interviewed Maureen Smith, one of our second grade teachers who had Ryan in years past.
+In previous years, Holy Name of Jesus School has collected toys and gift cards and presented them on Kare11 news.
+We even meet up with Alum, Ryan Shaver, who interviewed Maureen Smith, one of our second-grade teachers who had Ryan in years past.

 Second Thursday Hospitality